-Building an effective ethics and compliance program goes beyond metrics like course completions.
+Building effective ethics and compliance training goes beyond metrics like course completions.
 One of the greatest challenges facing E&C teams is figuring out how to continually engage their learners—not only to help them remember material but also to encourage them to apply their learning.
-The new LRN e-book, How to create an engaging E&C program, asks experts from our Advisory Services and Client Success teams to share insights around what makes a program interesting and applicable to learners.
+The new LRN e-book, How to create engaging E&C training, asks experts from our Advisory Services and Client Success teams to share insights around what makes training interesting and applicable to learners.
 We went also went straight to the source: learners themselves.

 LRN sat down with people who work in a variety of industries and have taken various ethics and compliance training in their careers.
-We asked each learner what an engaging E&C program even looks like.
+We asked each learner what engaging E&C training even looks like.
 Here are the four action items they described.

 Keep courses short and succinct.

 Experts in our e-book recommend that courses err on the side of being minimal and snappy to both capture and retain people’s attention.